idanyas/heleket-go/README.md

-# Cryptomus API Go Wrapper
+# Heleket API Go Wrapper

-This repository contains an **unofficial Go wrapper** for the Cryptomus API, a crypto payment gateway.
-This wrapper simplifies the process of integrating Cryptomus functionality into your Go projects.
+This repository contains an **unofficial Go wrapper** for the Heleket API, a crypto payment gateway.
+This wrapper simplifies the process of integrating Heleket functionality into your Go projects.

 ## Features

-- Easy-to-use Go interface for Cryptomus API
+- Easy-to-use Go interface for Heleket API
 - Supports payment and payout operations
 - Handles static wallet functionalities
 - Supports refund operations